ibm-cloud-docs/discovery-data/connect.md

     -  **URL Path Depth** - The depth of a website to crawl, indicated by subtrees in a link.
 For example, `https://www.example.com/some/more/examples/index.html` has a path depth of 4, `/some/more/examples/index`.
 You can only enter a positive value.
 If unspecified, the default value is `5`.
 The maximum path depth is `20`.
     -  **Maximum hops** - The number of consecutive links to follow from the start URL.
 If unspecified, the default value is `5`.
 The maximum number of links that you can follow is `20`.
 If you want to disable this field, enter `-1`, but if you want to enable it, enter a positive value.
 You can only crawl links that are within the hop.
 If there is a link that you want to crawl that is out of reach of the hop, you must enter that link in **Starting URLs** to crawl the web page.
+1. Optional: Set the following switch:
+    -  **Ignore certificate** - If you enable this option, ignores any SSL certificates that are present on websites.
+This option only applies to HTTPS websites.
 1. Click **Finish**.

 After the crawl begins, the **Activity** tab opens and updates as documents are added to the collection.